Are you sure?

 • The document looks organised and has a logical sequence

-• You have tailored your CV to the job vacancy
+• You have tailored your resume to the job vacancy

 • The length is one to two pages

-• Your CV has been saved as a PDF file - this is important, otherwise the layout may shift when someone else opens the file!
-Additionally, sending your CV as a PDF also looks more professional than in a Word-document
+• Your resume has been saved as a PDF file - this is important, otherwise the layout may shift when someone else opens the file!
+Additionally, sending your resume as a PDF also looks more professional than in a Word-document

 If you can tick off the above items on the checklist, then you are good to go!
 In our next blog, you will learn how to prepare for step 2: getting to know you.